NeurodataWithoutBorders/nwb-schema/docs/format/source/compatibility.rst

   will still be compliant with the older, cached version.
 Updating the file to a newer version of the schema is not yet supported in MatNWB.

-Most NWB users are concerns about backward compatibility in the APIs.
+Most NWB users are concerned about backward compatibility in the APIs.
 A file written now with NWB schema 2.x will be readable by all future versions of PyNWB and MatNWB.

 Schema compatibility